August 3, 2021

 This land mine led him to explore other options.
 So that brings us to today.
 Leo laughs at himself because he is doing therapy he never in a million years thought he’d try: Massage, music therapy even drinking some special juice to detox his body.
 Leo kicked the pills.
 He assures me that’s one of the toughest battles he’s fought.
 He’s also addressing his mental health – the buried grief, the guilt, the post traumatic stress injuries.(PTSI)

 Treating Veterans is a privilege and an honor.
 I was reminded there can be A LOT more going on under the surface of the physical pain.
-Challenging clients have taught me many lessons: a reminder to listen and not judge, to be patient, and/or to practice compassion.
-The more challenging, the greater the opportunity to learn.

 Thank you to those who have served, and thank you to the families of those who have served.
 When I get to walk beside you for a season, to play a small part in your healing process, I am grateful beyond words.